Best Restaurants in San Diego with a View (Waterfront Dining)

 Visit the JRDN restaurant for brunch on weekends from 9 am to 3:30 pm, lunch daily from 11 am to 4 pm, or dinner daily from 4 pm to 9 pm.

 As you can see, San Diego is no stranger to waterfront restaurants.
-In fact, its selection of waterfront dining options spans from places with a casual atmosphere to those with an award winning wine list.
+Its selection of waterfront dining options spans from places with a casual atmosphere to those with an award-winning wine list.
 You’ll get panoramic views at some and more direct views of the water at others.
 No matter what, you will find yourself taking in some of the best California coastal cuisine at all of them.

 Head to Miguel’s or Brigantine on the Portside Pier for great views of San Diego Bay and the rest of the harbor area.
 Stop by La Jolla Shores, The Grill at Torrey Pines, or dine at the Hotel del Coronado for more elevated meals with direct ocean views.
 Grab a bite in Del Mar, Imperial Beach, or near the Pacific Beach Boardwalk for a more casual eatery with spectacular panoramic views all the same.

 As you continue your journey eating, drinking, and exploring all that San Diego has to offer, remember that there are so many waterfront dining locations in this SoCal city.
 The right place for you is out there, and we know that you’ll find it!